shiningsilk/udacity-fend-memory-game/README.md

 ## Bugs

-Report any bugs by emailing kaeriellym@gmail.com
+Report any bugs by via email.

 ## Code Dependencies